Frequently Asked Questions (FAQs)

 How should the CT scans be sent to O.N.
 Diagnostics?

-Electronic transmission.
-Options vary from drag-and-drop file transfer from a desktop PC — easy to set up, no IT expertise needed — to automated PACS-to-PACS communication.
-Our staff will work with you to customize a protocol.
+Scans from IDTF orders can be mailed to our office.
+Scans from partnering facilities can be sent electronically.
+Our staff will work with partners to customize a protocol.
 O.N.
 Diagnostics is HIPAA-compliant and meets all state and federal regulations for handling of PHI (Protected Health Information).
+For more information, see Data Transfer.

 What is the format of the results summary?